Jasmin2410/Ecommerce_web_application/README.md

 ## System Structure

-The platform allows a users to browse the information related to the products.
+The platform allows users to browse the information related to the products.

 ## Functionalities

 - Filtering Products among Category By Searching among (USA, Organic, Fresho, Gopalan Organic..)
-- Sorting Among Price Low To High Or High to Low
+- Sorting Among prices from Low To High Or High to Low
-- pagination in procusts page
+- pagination on the products page

 ## See Live Project